 Ms. Mackintosh is a leading member of G&E’s appraisal litigation practice and has tried numerous appraisal cases in the Court of Chancery, including In re Appraisal of Dell, Inc., In re Appraisal of Solera Holdings, Inc., and Verition Partners Master Fund Ltd. v.
 Aruba Networks, Inc. Following a closely watched Delaware Supreme Court argument in the Aruba appraisal, Ms. Mackintosh obtained a reversal of the Chancery Court’s decision that Aruba’s fair value equaled its unaffected stock price.
-Ms. Mackintosh is currently representing clients pursuing their appraisal rights against Nord Anglia Education in the Grand Court of the Cayman Islands; following a three-week trial, the Grand Court of the Cayman Islands, Financial Services Division ruled in favor of G&E’s client, finding that Nord Anglia’s fair value was nearly 16% higher than the deal price.
+Ms. Mackintosh recently represented a number of institutional investors pursuing their appraisal rights against Nord Anglia Education in the Grand Court of the Cayman Islands; following a three-week trial, the Grand Court of the Cayman Islands, Financial Services Division ruled in favor of G&E’s client, finding that Nord Anglia’s fair value was nearly 16% higher than the deal price.

 In addition to her Chancery Court practice, Ms. Mackintosh has played a significant role in a number of securities fraud class actions that have achieved substantial recoveries for classes of investors, including In re JP Morgan Chase & Co.
 Securities Litigation ($150 million recovery), In re Refco Securities Litigation ($400 million recovery), and In re Merck & Co., Inc. Vytorin/Zetia Securities Litigation ($215 million recovery), and on behalf of individual and institutional investors who have opted out of class actions to pursue individual suits, including representation of investors who opted out of In re Bank of America Corporation Securities, Derivative & ERISA Litigation.
 Outside of the United States, Ms. Mackintosh was a member of the team that secured the historic $450 million pan-European settlement in the Royal Dutch Shell case in the Netherlands and the $1 billion settlement in the Royal Bank of Scotland case in the United Kingdom.
 She is currently representing institutional investors in connection with litigation against Volkswagen AG in Germany.